The minimum requirements for filing a Norwegian patent application/entering the national phase are as follows:

 Duration & Annuities

-Norwegian and European patents are valid for 20 years as of the effective filing date if annuities are duly paid.
+A Norwegian patent is valid for 20 years as of the effective filing date if annuities are duly paid.
 The annuities for the first three years must be paid in bulk within two years of the effective filing date of the application.
 Further annuities must be paid on an annual basis.

-We keep a watch on all annuities due.
+Our computer system keeps a watch on all annuities payments.
 Our standard routines include sending you a first annuity reminder three months before the annuity payment is due and a second reminder two months later (one month before the deadline), requesting your written confirmation that the annuities should be paid.
 For clients who so wish, we automatically pay all annuities unless we are specifically instructed not to pay.

 For pharmaceuticals and plant protection products, it is possible to receive an extended protection of up to 5 years by applying for a Supplementary Protection Certificate (SPC).